Toll Berthing & Infrastructure Project

 Furthermore, McConnell Dowell was able to draw on its vast corporate knowledge of working in and around active terminals to adopt practical solutions that allowed construction to be completed efficiently without disrupting stevedoring operations.

-3. And zero lost time injuries or reportable environmental events.
+The works were completed on-time, with no unplanned disruptions, and with zero lost time injuries or reportable environmental events.

 Project Gallery